mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 For more details on the service and its behavior, please check out the official [documentation](/fast_data/single_view_trigger_generator.md)

+### New Features

+The file picker of the Projection DDL modal import, that can be used in the System of Record section, now supports `.sql` file

+### Improvements

+The Console automatic aggregation generation now represents one-to-one relationship configuration as an object.

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list:

 * The Projections and the SoR are now deleted from the No-Code ERSchema if deleted from their Console sections
-* The Single View Creator is not attachable to only one Single View
+* The Single View Creator can be now attachable to only one Single View
 * Mongo operators are now properly interpolated in aggregations executed by the Single View Creator.
 This fix has been addressed in version 5.6.6 of the Single View Creator.

 ## Marketplace